-Let us help you get the payment you deserve so you don’t have to worry about loss of wages and rental fees.
+Let us help you get the payment you deserve so you don’t have to worry about a loss of wages and rental fees.

-What Should I Do If Someone Is Injured In a Car Accident?
+What Should I Do If Someone Is Injured In A Car Accident?

 If you or another person is hurt in a car accident, seek medical help immediately.
 If you do not have a cell phone, ask anyone nearby to call for an ambulance.
 If you are hurt, you should not leave the area of the accident unless under extreme conditions, which might include if you are in a completely secluded area and need to find help or if the area of the accident is not safe.
 Even if you just feel a bit jarred, you should see a doctor.

 During an accident, your adrenaline spikes, and when seriously injured, you could go into shock.
 Those two factors can make you feel OK when really you are hurt.
-We advise our clients to always get a check-up after an accident, or if hurt badly or bleeding to go to the hospital.
+We advise our clients always to get a check-up after an accident, or if hurt badly or bleeding to go to the hospital.

-Do I Need to See a Doctor After a Car Accident?
+Do I Need To See A Doctor After A Car Accident?

 As time goes by, you’ll begin healing.
 Some minor car crash injuries may not heal correctly which could leave you with complications later.
-Othertimes, you might feel fine for awhile and opt to skip the hospital.
+Other times, you might feel fine for a while and opt to skip the hospital.
 Another accident or even something small like bumping into a door could exasperate your pre-existing injury.
 In a situation like that, it can be almost impossible to definitively tie the injury to the accident, which means you may have to pay lasting medical bills out of pocket.

-Who Will Pay for My Treatment?
+Who Will Pay For My Treatment?

-If you are not found at-fault for the accident, the other party’s insurance will likely pay for your medical bills.
+If you are not found at fault for the accident, the other party’s insurance will likely pay for your medical bills.
 If you live in a no-fault state, like we do in Florida, your personal injury protection (PIP) coverage can be used to pay your medical bills.

 Check your insurance policy to see if you have medical payments coverage which can help with bills.
 Uninsured motorist coverage is recommended for everyone — this coverage protects you when the other party is uninsured and at fault.
 In some cases, your medical insurance may cover your treatment, but you should check your policy and know this ahead of time.
 Filing a claim with the wrong insurer can cause major delays in payment.

-Do I Need a Gainesville Personal Injury Lawyer?
+Do I Need A Gainesville Personal Injury Lawyer?

 As you can see, putting your life back together after a car accident can be difficult.
 There are a lot of steps in the process, and hiring a Gainesville attorney can give you confidence that other parties or insurance companies are not taking advantage of you.
 A personal injury attorney can help you get a fair offer from your auto insurance company (or someone else’s insurance company) as well as figuring out if you can file a claim against the other party for damages or injuries sustained during the accident.